Food Safety

 Consider using color-coded cutting boards to avoid using the same cutting board for multiple food items, thus decreasing the risk of contamination.

-3. Use a Food Thermometer
+3. Use a food thermometer

 Thoroughly cooking food kills Salmonella.
 Always prepare food, especially meat, poultry, seafood, and eggs, to their proper internal temperatures.5 A food thermometer is essential in preventing foodborne illnesses.
 Let’s review some basic, minimum internal cooking temperatures below.